DamCB/tyssue/README.md

 * François Molino
 * Magali Suzanne

+## Install

 ## Dependencies

-As all the dependencies are already completely supported in python 3.x, we won't be maintaining a python 2.x version, because it's time to move on...
+As all the dependencies are already completely supported in python 3.x, **we won't be maintaining a python 2.x version**, because it's time to move on...

 ### Python